UK Flexible Sigmoidoscopy Screening Trial

 - local research ethics committees in each of the 14 centres and the South-East multicentre research ethics committee;

-- Section 251 approval from the Patient Information Advisory Group (PIAG – a predecessor of both the National Information Governance Board/NIGB and the Confidentiality Advisory Group) in England, and an equivalent panel in Scotland, the Privacy Advisory Committee (PAC) of National Services Scotland (NSS);
+- Section 251 approval from the Patient Information Advisory Group (PIAG – a predecessor of both the National Information Governance Board/NIGB and the Confidentiality Advisory Group) in England, and an equivalent panel in Scotland, the Privacy Advisory Committee (now the Public Benefit and Privacy Panel for Health and Social Care) of National Services Scotland (NSS);

 - Research and Development approval from the NHS Trusts managing the centres involved in the trial;